KempnerInstitute/nodelens/README.md

 There's no unit test, but to check if the install was successful, run the following script while in the environment and in the top directory:

 ```
 python experiment.py configs/default_config.yaml
 ```

+Note that you need to at least fill in the two place holders in the config file for dataset path and results path.

 For checking HPC cluster related code, there's a MWE [here](cluster/ddp-example/), note that details will differ regarding the HPC